ednet-dev/cms/packages/core/test/tdd_memory.md

 - Create visualization helpers to aid in understanding test scenarios
 - Enhance domain model with more business rules and constraints

-refactor(core): enhance shared domain model with rich business interactions

-- Refactor all command test files to use the common EDNetOne domain model
-- Enhance domain model with methods for complex domain scenarios
-- Add methods for voting, initiative, and liquid democracy scenarios
-- Fix validation issues in tests after refactoring
-- Add stronger typing and documentation to domain model

 test(core): add tests for Add, Remove, and SetAttribute commands

 - Implement comprehensive tests for AddCommand using Citizen entities